kubeedge/website/content/en/docs/architecture/edge/devicetwin.md

 ### Sync Metadata to/from db ( Sqlite )

-For all devices managed by the edge node , the device twin performs the below operations :-
+For all devices managed by the edge node , the device twin performs the below operations:

    - It checks if the device in the device twin context (the list of devices are stored inside the device twin context), if not it adds a mutex to the context.
    - Query device from database